We spent nearly 50 days in the Seattle area, trying to recuperate from our Alaskan summer.

 Geeking Out Some More at the EMP Museum

-The geek-fest continued at the EMP Museum, whose initials stand for the Experience Music Project.
-It's an entertaining tribute to pop culture.
+The geek-fest continued at MoPOP (the Museum of Pop Culture, which was called the EMP Museum when I visited), whose initials stand for the Experience Music Project.
+It’s an entertaining tribute to pop culture.

 The temporary exhibit on view during our visit was Star Wars and the Power of Costume, featuring real (!!) costumes worn by actors in the films.
 Being a diehard Star Wars fan, I knew we had to check it out.